wgjm1986/FIN657/README.md

 (7) When finished, you can close this file and use the earlier tab to navigate to a different one if desired.

 (8) When you are completely done, close all the browser windows that have opened up, go back to the terminal from earlier, kill the notebook server by entering `Ctrl+C`, and exit the terminal window.

 ---

-## Common Problems

-### Conda environment already exists

-If you see an error saying the environment already exists, remove it and recreate it:

-    conda env remove -n FIN657
-    conda env create -f environment.yml

----

-### Credentials not found or authentication errors

-Check the following:

-- `.env` exists (not `.env.example`)
-- Variable names match exactly
-- You restarted Python or Jupyter after editing `.env`

----

-## What You Should NOT Do

-- Do not commit your `.env` file to GitHub
-- Do not hardcode API keys or usernames into notebooks
-- Do not rename environment variables unless you also update the code

----

-## Getting Help

-When asking for help, include:

-- The **exact error message**
-- The step you were on
-- Your operating system (Windows / macOS / Linux)

-This will make it much easier to diagnose the issue.

----